r5atom/Saturday-Datascience/README.md

 I started working on this in 2014, but I've been systematically been collecting results for about two years now.
 All sorts of lots (goods) are auctioned off: Cars, trucks, motorcycles and trailers.
 I've been focussing on getting the results on cars cleaned.

 To interpret the auction results, I realize it helps to know a little Dutch.
+For instance the date format is "day first": dd-mm-yyyy and the decimal separator is `,` and the thousand separator is `.`.
+One thousand euros and forty two cents is formatted as `EUR 1.000,42`.
 I've tried to translate the results into meaningful field names.
 Here below I've added a glossary, but if something remains unclear you can always raise an issue.

 ## Step 1: Scraping the results [(notebook)](./code/scrape-drz-auction-results.ipynb)